williamlim-1/retail-business-intelligence/README.md

 - Revenue by Category
 - Promotion Revenue %
 - Average Discount %
-- Regional Premium Penetration (Percentage of total revenue that consists of Premium Goods sales)
 - Non-Promotional Profit Margin % — margin on transactions outside of promotional campaigns
 - Promotional Profit Margin % — margin on transactions tied to promotional events